 status, or other live region, are likely not appropriate.

 Defines whether assistive technologies should present all, or only parts of, the changed region.
 Elements with the role

 statushave an implicit aria-atomic value of

 Defines when assistive technology should inform the user of updates to content.
 Elements with the role

 polite, meaning screen readers will announce changes inside the log when the user is idle.

-Some screen readers announce the name of a status element before announcing the content of the status element.
-Including an
+Some screen readers announce the name of a status element before announcing its contents.
+If a name is visible, reference it using

 |Accessible Rich Internet Applications (WAI-ARIA) |